Mother of San Bernardino attacker to plead guilty to destroying evidence

-The mother of a man who carried out a 2015 terror attack in San Bernardino, California, will plead guilty to destroying a map that was thought be drawn by her son to plan the shooting that killed 14, federal prosecutors said Tuesday.
+LOS ANGELES — The mother of a man who carried out a 2015 terrorist attack in San Bernardino, California, will plead guilty to destroying a map that was thought to have been drawn by her son to plan the shooting that killed 14 people, federal prosecutors said Tuesday.

-Rafia Sultana Shareef, 66, who is also known as Rafia Farook, will plead guilty under an agreement to alteration, destruction and mutilation of records, the U.S. Attorney’s Office for the Central District of California said in a statement.
+Rafia Sultana Shareef, 66, who is also known as Rafia Farook, will plead guilty to alteration, destruction and mutilation of records, the U.S. Attorney's Office for the Central District of California said in a statement.

 Shareef's son, Syed Farook, and his wife, Tashfeen Malik, opened fire at the Inland Regional Center in San Bernardino on Dec.
-2, 2015, in what authorities have said was a terror attack.
-The husband and wife were killed in a firefight with police.
+2, 2015, in what authorities have said was a terrorist attack.
+They were killed in a firefight with police.

 Shareef admitted that on the day of the mass shooting, she had told family members that she believed her son and daughter-in-law were responsible, according to the plea agreement.

-Before she left the Redlands home she shared with them, she went to her son’s bedroom and fed what appeared to be a map into a shredder, prosecutors said.
+Before she left the home she shared with them in Redlands, she went to her son's bedroom and fed what appeared to be a map into a shredder, prosecutors said.

 "Shareef admitted that she knew her son had produced the document, and she believed it was directly related to his planning of the IRC attack," prosecutors said in Tuesday's statement.